Top 7 Cloud-Based Payroll Software Solutions

 How does 12 Cloud compare to its competitors?

-Unlike MHR (and in fact, most competitors), 12 Cloud is an HMRC-approved free payroll software provider for businesses with fewer than 10 employees.
-It boasts an intuitive dashboard layout, like ADP.
 On the flip side, 12 Cloud doesn't pack a lot of integrations: it only syncs up with Sage on the accounting front.
 As far as accounting integration goes, this is the same offer as Moorepay's, but that competitor also allows for HR and time and attendance integration (which 12 Cloud doesn't).

 12 Cloud's pricing

-• Free for up to 9 employees
+Up to 9 employees

-Important payroll dates recap
+Important payroll dates in 2024

 With nearly 15 years of covering the payroll industry, we know how crucial keeping HRMC's deadlines is.
 When one approaches, you have to be extra careful with your reporting and make sure everything is kosher to withstand the government's scrutiny.